 Non-Participating Providers.
-Non-participating providers are providers which have not agreed to participate in the Prudent Buyer Plan and Select PPO Plan networks or the Blue Cross and/or Blue Shield Plan.
-They have not agreed to the reimbursement rates and other provisions of a Prudent Buyer Plan or Select PPO Plan contract, nor the Blue Cross and/or Blue Shield Plan.
+Non-participating providers are providers which have not agreed to participate in the Prudent Buyer Plan network or the Blue Cross and/or Blue Shield Plan.
+They have not agreed to the reimbursement rates and other provisions of a Prudent Buyer Plan contract nor the Blue Cross and/or Blue Shield Plan.
+Benefits are provided for them under the plan only if you have an authorized referral, for an emergency or for urgent care.

 The claims administrator has processes to review claims before and after payment to detect fraud, waste, abuse and other inappropriate activity.

-Members seeking services from non-participating providers could be balance billed by the non-participating provider for those services that are determined to be not payable as a result of these review processes and meets the criteria set forth in any applicable state regulations adopted pursuant to state law.
+Members seeking emergency services, urgent care services or an authorized referral in accordance with this plan from non-participating providers could be balance billed by the non-participating provider for those services that are determined to be not payable as a result of these review processes and meets the criteria set forth in any applicable state regulations adopted pursuant to state law.
 A claim may also be determined to be not payable due to a provider's failure to submit medical records with the claims that are under review in these processes.